verrazzano/docs/content/en/docs/setup/backup/velerorestore.md

 ---
 title: "Velero Restore"
-description: "Restore Data and configurations to Verrazzano platform"
+description: "Restore data and configurations to Verrazzano platform"
 linkTitle: Velero Restore
 weight: 1
 draft: false
 ---

-Verrazzano offers specialized `hooks` to ensure a consistent restore experience with `Velero`.
+Verrazzano includes specialized `hooks` to ensure a consistent restore experience with Velero.
 More context on hooks can be found [here](https://velero.io/docs/v1.8/backup-hooks/).

 Currently, the following components have in built hooks:
 - MySQL